steven2358/awesome-generative-ai/README.md

 - [RunDiffusion](https://rundiffusion.com/) - Cloud-based workspace for creating AI-generated art.
 - [Ideogram](https://ideogram.ai/) - A text-to-image platform to make creative expression more accessible.
 - [KREA](https://www.krea.ai/) - Generate high quality visuals with an AI that knows about your styles, concepts, or products.
+- [Nightcafe](https://creator.nightcafe.studio/) - NightCafe Creator is an AI Art Generator app with multiple methods of AI art generation.

 ### Graphic design